Pedro Carvalho (actor)

-Pedro José Geraldes de Carvalho (born July 15, 1985) is a Portuguese actor.
+Pedro José Geraldes de Carvalho (born July 15, 1985) is a Portuguese actor and model.

 Biography

 Pedro Carvalho was born in Guarda, Portugal, but grew up in Fundão, where he lived until 17 when he moved to Lisbon to pursue a career as an actor.
 He finished the professional course of ACT - School of Actors for Cinema and Television in 2007 and since then he has worked in television, cinema and theater.